Nhi4912/interview/docs/frontend/projects/README.md

 ---

-_This guide provides comprehensive project examples and interview scenarios for frontend development, covering real-world applications and advanced techniques commonly asked at Big Tech companies._
+_This guide provides comprehensive project examples and interview scenarios for frontend development, covering real-world applications and advanced techniques commonly asked at companies companies._